aeiourun/OSRS-Speedrun-Route/README.md

 ## Routed and revised by:

 TheDarkestUno, Muffyn, aeiou
-(Big shoutout to Muffyn for the good work)
+(Big shoutout to Muffyn for putting in work)

 ## Notes currently managed by: